The Adversary Cannot Determine Our Operations

 Why Adversaries Struggle to Determine Operations

 Adversaries rely on patterns, inconsistencies, and unsecured data to infer operational details.
-On the flip side, effective OPSEC disrupts these patterns through deliberate obfuscation.
+Still, effective OPSEC disrupts these patterns through deliberate obfuscation.
 Here’s how:

 - Layered Encryption: Modern encryption standards, such as AES-256 or quantum-resistant algorithms, render intercepted data unreadable without the correct decryption keys.
 Even if adversaries access encrypted files, they cannot decipher their contents.

 - Anonymization Techniques: Tools like Tor, VPNs, and proxy servers mask the origin of network traffic.
-Here's one way to look at it: a whistleblower might route communications through multiple nodes to obscure their physical location.
+Here's a good example: a whistleblower might route communications through multiple nodes to obscure their physical location.

 - Compartmentalization: Dividing operations into isolated segments ensures that no single breach exposes the entire system.
 A hacker infiltrating one department might gain no insight into another’s activities.